|

 Take note of your dogs’ allergic reactions.
 If you notice their symptoms getting worse, it may be time to take them to a vet or, better yet, use a mobile vet service and bring the vet to your home.

-You can even check to see if you qualify for pet health insurance.
+You can even check whether you qualify for pet health insurance.
 The veterinarian can prescribe steroids and antihistamines to help treat your dogs and restore their health.

 So do not hesitate to give them professional care if you think it is necessary.